Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/reComputer_Industrial/reComputer_Industrial_Getting_Started.md

 tar -xvf industrial-orin-nx-16-v0.3.tar.gz
 ```

+### Enter Force Recovery Mode

-- **Step 4:** Now you need to enter recovery mode on the reComputer Industrial board in order flash the device.
+Now you need to enter recovery mode on the reComputer Industrial board in order flash the device.
 Connect a USB Type-C cable between **USB2.0 DEVICE** port and your PC.
 Use a pin and insert into the **RECOVERY** hole to press the recovery button and while holding this, connect the included **2-Pin Terminal block power connector** to the power connector on the board (make sure to use the 2 screws to screw the terminal in place) and connect the included power adapter with a power cord to turn on the board

 <div align="center"><img width ="750" src="https://files.seeedstudio.com/wiki/reComputer-Industrial/97.png"/></div>